Carreau/ipython-wiki/Projects-using-IPython.md

     model and the Python API for interacting with a Qiita database.
 Qiita relies on IPython for parallel compute support.

+ -  [Woo](http://woodem.eu), environment for Discrete Element Modeling and multi-body dynamics uses IPython for interactive access to all internals of simulations (exposed from c++ via boost::python).

 In teaching
 -----------